Phil Watt: Corby Town

 After leaving Lincoln City, he signed for Corby Town on 26 February 2008.
 He joined Grantham Town on an initial month's loan in November 2010, the loan being extended to a second month.
 In January 2011, Corby Town agreed to release Watt to enable him to join Grantham Town on a permanent basis.

 Boston United

 In January 2013 he joined Boston United, reuniting him with his one-time Corby Town manager Graham Drury.
 He made his debut in the club's 2-1 Conference North home defeat to Harrogate Town on 8 January 2013.
 He made 14 appearances for Boston before leaving at the end of the season.

 Coalville Town

 In July 2013, Watt signed for Coalville Town.
 He made 12 appearances for Coalville scoring 3 goals.

 Belper Town

 On 7 October 2013, Watt signed for Belper Town.

 Lincoln United

 In July 2017 Watt signed for Lincoln United.

 Frickley Athletic

 In May 2018 Watt signed for Northern Premier League side Frickley Athletic.

+Belper Town

+In May 2023, Watt joined Belper Town following a spell with Mickleover.